cs79/WLmachineLearning/README.md

 WLmachineLearning
 =================

 Building a predictive model for human activity recognition in weight lifting.
-See gh-pages branch to view the rendered Rmd as an HTML webpage.
+See http://cs79.github.io/WLmachineLearning/ to view the rendered Rmd as an HTML webpage.